Local events canceled because of coronavirus concerns

 • The Osceola COA bus trip to Pigeon Forge has been rescheduled for October 5-10.

-• The Original Dulcimer Players Funfest, scheduled for July 16-18, as been canceled.
+• The Original Dulcimer Players Funfest, scheduled for July 16-18, has been canceled.
 For additional information, visit the ODPC on Facebook.

 • The Osceola County Sheriff's Office is closed to the public.
 Staff is available by phone from 9 a.m. to 12 p.m., Monday through Friday.
 Emergency needs will be handled by appointment.